MustakAbsarKhan/File_Organizer/README.md

 ## Usage

+### Windows

+Once the program is launched on Windows, follow these steps to use it:

+1. Enter the directory path that you want to organize.
+2. The program will automatically create category folders if they do not exist already.
+3. The program will then loop through all the files in the specified directory and move them to the corresponding category folder.
+4. Any empty category folders will be deleted automatically.
+5. Once the program finishes organizing your files, you will see a message indicating that your files are organized and sorted by name.

+### Linux

+To use the script on Linux, follow these steps:

-1. Download the "File_Organizer.py" script from this repository and save it in a directory where you want to organize your files.
+1. Download the `File_Organizer.py` script from this repository and save it in a directory where you want to organize your files.
 2. Open the terminal and navigate to the directory where you saved the script.
 3. Run the following command to execute the script:

 ```bash